UNIVERSITY OF WISCONSIN River Falls

 You will earn a Master of Science in Education (M.S.E.) degree.
 Completion of all program requirements include passing your coursework, comprehensive examination, practicum and the Praxis Professional School Counselor exam.

 Students starting the program in or after fall 2013 will need 48 credit hours to graduate.

 Full-time attendance at the graduate level is considered nine credits or more, usually the equivalent of three classes.
 It's not recommended that students take more than nine credit hours per semester.

-Yes.
-Students will need to pass the Praxis Professional School Counselor exam in order to gain licensure as a K-12 school counselor.
 We recommend waiting to take the exam until all core coursework is completed.
 We also recommend for students to have started an internship before taking the test.
 Students should register for their preferred test date well in advance.

 Your academic adviser is assigned to you when you are admitted into the program.
 The name and contact information for your adviser is on your letter of acceptance.

 Textbooks can be purchased from the Falcon Shop in the University Center.
 Some textbooks are also on reserve at the library.

 All students must complete 48 graduate credit hours to graduate.
 Electives are determined with your adviser, considering prior teaching degree or background.
 Talk with your adviser about which electives you will need to take in order to fulfill program requirements.

 Students will meet with their advisers to complete a customized Tentative Degree Plan (TDP) which will outline when classes should be taken.
 TDPs must be completed within the first semester of coursework.
 COUN 610: Introduction to School Counseling is a prerequisite to all core coursework and must be taken during your first semester in the program.